Đorđije Lašić: Uprising in Montenegro

-At the beginning of June 1941 he met with the other officers of Royal Yugoslav Army to discuss potential actions against the occupying Axis forces in Montenegro.

-According to Ugo Cavallero, most of the insurgent forces were led by former officers of the Kingdom of Yugoslavia until the end of October 1941.
-During preparation for uprising in Montenegro, the Communist Party of Yugoslavia came in touch with active and reserve officers of the former Royal Yugoslav Army, because there were many young people in the ranks of the insurgents who did not know how to handle a firearm.
+At the beginning of June 1941, Lašić met with the other officers of Royal Yugoslav Army to discuss potential actions against the occupying Axis forces in Montenegro.
+The insurgent forces were mostly led by former officers of the Kingdom of Yugoslavia until the end of October 1941.
+However, during preparation for uprising in Montenegro, the Communist Party of Yugoslavia came in touch with active and reserve officers of the former Royal Yugoslav Army, because there were many young people in the ranks of the insurgents who did not know how to handle a firearm.
 Thus Lašić became a member of the Partisan Military Committee for Andrijevica.
-When Axis Albanian units started to concentrate toward the liberated territory, Lašić was co-opted in the District Military Command.
+Later, when Axis Albanian units started to concentrate toward the liberated territory, Lašić was co-opted in the District Military Command.

 Lašić often spoke out against the communist leadership of the uprising.
-The leadership itself didn't have illusions of prolonged cooperation with Lašić, but were trying not to aggravate relations with him until the Partisans liberated Plav and Gusinje.
-When the Royal Italian Army began its offensive against the Partisans, Lašić on 4 August abandoned his position in partisan District Military Command and joined the anti-communist group of Ljubo Vuksanović, who opposed further struggle against Axis occupation.
-After Partisan withdrawal from Berane and Andrijevica in early August, Lašić was a member of the delegation sent to meet the Royal Italian Army.
-On 5 September Lašić in Lijeva Rijeka gathered people and called for combat against communist rebels.
+The leadership itself had no illusions of prolonged cooperation with Lašić, but were trying not to aggravate relations with him until the Partisans liberated Plav and Gusinje.
+When the Royal Italian Army began its offensive against the Partisans on August 4, Lašić abandoned his position in partisan District Military Command and joined the anti-communist group led by Ljubo Vuksanović, who opposed further struggle against Axis occupation.
+After Partisan withdrawal from Berane and Andrijevica in early August, Lašić was chosen as a member of the delegation sent to meet the Royal Italian Army.
+On September 5 in Lijeva Rijeka, Lašić gathered people and called for combat against communist rebels.

 After the initial major success, the uprising was suppressed within three weeks.
 Most nationalist commanders took neither side in the sporadic clashes between Italian forces and insurgent forces that became increasingly dominated by Partisans.
-On September 5, 1941, Lašić organized a gathering of the locals, where he expressed his loyalty to Italians, and threatened insurgent still "in the woods" with force if they don't give in.
-Lašić went to Ravna Gora in Serbia to meet Chetnik leader Draža Mihailović.
-In mid-October 1941 Draža Mihailović appointed Lašić as commander of Chetniks in (Old) Montenegro.
-Although some evidence suggest that nationalist officers advised civilians to take passive attitude toward Italian forces, there is no indication that they were to collaborate with Italians and their governor Alessandro Pirzio Biroli.
+On September 5, 1941, Lašić organized a gathering of the locals, where he expressed his loyalty to Italians, and threatened insurgent still "in the woods" with force if they don't give in; In mid-October, he went to Ravna Gora in Serbia to meet Chetnik leader Draža Mihailović, who appointed Lašić commander of Chetniks in Old Montenegro.

-In Lijeva Rijeka (former municipality near Podgorica) Lašić established the first Chetnik military organization at the end of November and Chetnik battalion (Battalion of Lijeva Rijeka) at the beginning of December 1941.
-He was the first commander of this battalion, which was the first Chetnik battalion in Montenegro.
+In November 1941, Lašić established the first Chetnik military organization in Lijeva Rijeka, and at the beginning of December, its first Chetnik battalion.
+He was the first commander of this battalion, the first of its kind in Montenegro.